DoIT Shared Tools - JIRA - Service Description and Policies

-- Follow the guidelines for storing and usingRestricted Data.
+- Follow the guidelines for storing and using Restricted Data.

-- user demand
+- User demand

-- Atlassian community rating
+- Atlassian community rating and number of downloads

-- if the plug-in is currently supported, and the company/group's reputation
+- If the plug-in is currently supported, and the company/group's reputation

-- how frequently the plug-in is updated
+- How frequently the plug-in is updated

 The Shared Tools UW DoIT JIRA service utilizes DoIT's Bucky Backup service to protect data and recover it if needed.
 Server data is back up of the last 3 versions for 180 days.